Digital accessibility legislation: how aware is your organization?

 Step 2: Include digital accessibility in policy

-Step 3: Provide knowledge-sharing ambassadors
+Step 3: Ensure knowledge sharing among ambassadors

 Step 4: Determine impact and get your management in order

-Take an inventory of all the pages and PDF documents on your main website.
-Get this site in order by determining which documents you still want to make accessible.
-It is impractical to make everything from the past compliant.
-Use Web analytics tools to make your choices.
-Is a page or PDF not used much, if at all?
-Then consider deleting the document.
-Siteimprove is a tool that gives you a lot of information about the accessibility of pages and PDF documents.
-Is your municipal Web site in order?
-Then move on to any subsites or other websites managed by the municipality.
+Make an inventory of all pages and PDF documents on your main website.
+Organize this site by determining which documents you still want to make accessible.
+It is impossible to make everything from the past compliant.
+Use web analysis tools to make your choices.
+Is a page or PDF rarely or never used?
+Then consider removing the document.
+Siteimprove is a tool that provides you with a wealth of information about the accessibility of pages and PDF documents.
+Is your municipal website in order?
+Then continue with any subsites or other websites managed by the municipality.
 This all sounds logical, but make no mistake.
-Practice is more stubborn than theory.
-The biggest issue is awareness and documents being delivered.
+Practice is more difficult than theory.
+The most important thing is awareness and the documents that are supplied.

-Could you use help?
+Can you use some help?

 Recent articles